Isle of Wight Guru

 2. Tapnell Farm Park

-Tapnell Farm Park is one of the Isle of Wight's newer attractions with many of the animals being adopted from Seaview Wildlife Encounter and Coleman's Farm (both of which closed back in 2015).
+Tapnell Farm Park appeared in 2016 and quickly became one of our favourites.
+Many of the animals were adopted from Seaview Wildlife Encounter and Coleman's Farm (both of which closed back in 2015).
 There's a petting zoo with farm animals, as well as wallabies and meerkats.
-There's also an indoor play barn and a bouncy pillow for younger children, an adventure barn for junior school aged children and a classy cafe/restaurant (Cow Co).
+There's also an indoor play barn and a bouncy pillow for younger children, an adventure barn for junior school aged children and a nicely done burger restaurant next door called The Cow.

-Read the blog about our visit to Tapnell Farm.
+Read the blog about one of our many visits to Tapnell Farm.

 3. Monkey Haven

-Monkey Haven is an award winning attraction which has various primates include lemurs, gibbons and macaques as well as owls including tawny, snowy and teat (that last one is a joke).
+Monkey Haven is an award-winning attraction with various primates include lemurs, gibbons and macaques as well as owls including tawny, snowy and teat (that last one is a joke).
 Presumably the need for an owl sanctuary is in part because of all the Harry Potter fans who decided they wanted their own Hedwig.

 Monkey Haven events board